a-riceeater/rel/README.md

 ## Features coming soon

-- A module which allows you to create an express server to route files, etc.
+- More functionality to EServer module (post requests)
 - Functions with arguments (and returning)
 - Including variables and string in the same function
 - etc